 tl;dv Cons

-tl;dv’s subscriptions start at $18 per user per month.
+tl;dv’s Pro plan costs $18 per user per month.
 While this is a fair bit higher than Transkriptor, it includes 5,000 integrations, unlimited “Ask tl;dv” prompts, and unlimited multi-meeting reports among other things.

-The Business plan costs $59 per user per month and this unlocks sales playbook monitoring and AI coaching, AI objection handling tips, and multi-meeting speaker insights.
+tl;dv’s Business plan costs $35 per user per month and this unlocks sales playbook monitoring and AI coaching, AI objection handling tips, and multi-meeting speaker insights.
+This is also where you get a custom transcript glossary, MCP server, and even API & webhooks.

-tl;dv’s free plan, however, is a fantastic introduction to the tool.
-It lets you try out all the core features and a few limited bonus features without any strings attached.
-Plus, depending on which region of the world you’re in, you can get up to a 40% discount on the paid plans!
+Depending on which region of the world you’re in, you can get up to a 40% discount on the paid plans.

 Free Plan Features